Learn about Corrective Action

 Rather than creating a rigid regulatory framework for corrective action, EPA developed guidance and policy documents to assist facilities conducting cleanups.
 Some of the resources are broad in scope, while others are more process or media specific.

 Corrective action is principally implemented through RCRA permits and orders.
 RCRA permits issued to TSDFs must include provisions for corrective action as well as financial assurance to cover the costs of implementing those cleanup measures.
-In additional to EPA, 43 states and territories are authorized to run the Corrective Action program.
+In additional to EPA, 44 states and territories are authorized to run the Corrective Action program.
 Corrective action is largely enforced through statutory authorities established by RCRA.
+See Frequent Questions About Corrective Action.

 RCRA Corrective Action facilities vary significantly.
 They include current and former chemical manufacturing plants, oil refineries, lead smelters, wood preservers, steel mills, commercial landfills, federal facilities, and a variety of other types of entities.
 Size, type and extent of contamination, media affected, environmental characteristics, and geology also differ greatly between facilities.
 Facilities are generally brought into the RCRA Corrective Action process when: